1972 World Series: Game 1

 Oakland jumped out to a one-game series lead behind catcher Gene Tenace, who hit a home run in each of his first two at-bats.
 Tenace became the first player ever to homer in his two initial Series plate appearances, a feat later matched by Andruw Jones of the Atlanta Braves in 1996.
 Only two Oakland players collected hits, a pair each from Tenace and Bert Campaneris.
-The A's received a combined four innings of shutout relief from Rollie Fingers and Vida Blue to secure the victory for starter Ken Holtzman.
+The Athletics received a combined four innings of shutout relief from Rollie Fingers and Vida Blue to secure the victory for starter Ken Holtzman.
 Blue stranded the potential tying run at third base to end the game by inducing Pete Rose to ground out to second base.

 Game 2

-The Game 2 hero was A's left fielder Joe Rudi, who smacked a home run and added a sparkling, game-saving catch up against the wall in the ninth inning on a ball hit by Denis Menke.
+The Game 2 hero was Athletics left fielder Joe Rudi, who smacked a home run and added a sparkling, game-saving catch up against the wall in the ninth inning on a ball hit by Denis Menke.
 Catfish Hunter pitched eight strong innings, consistently wiggling out of trouble, and also added an RBI single in the second off Ross Grimsley.
 The Reds' failure to produce in the clutch was as much the story as Rudi's heroics as Cincinnati had leadoff baserunners in five innings but only scored a run in the ninth.

+The Athletics scored a run in the second when George Hendrick beat out a double-play grounder after Sal Bando led off with a single.
+Hendrick went to second on a Dick Green single and scored on a close play at the plate on a Hunter single.
+Bert Campaneris followed with a hit and Green attempted to score, but was successfully thrown out at the plate by Pete Rose.
+The Athletics had four hits in the inning, but only scored one run.
+Rudi extended the lead to 2–0 with his home run in the 3rd.

 In the ninth, Tony Pérez led off with a base hit before Rudi's catch of Menke's drive for the first out.
 Oakland first baseman Mike Hegan then made another great defensive play when César Gerónimo, the next Reds hitter, lined a shot that appeared headed down the line for extra bases.
 Hegan dove for the ball, knocked it down, and dove for the bag, barely beating Geronimo.
 Pérez took second and scored on a Hal McRae single through the middle.
 Rollie Fingers then relieved Hunter and induced pinch hitter Julián Javier to pop out to Hegan in foul territory to end the game.
 The World Series home loss was Reds' seventh-straight, which included three in the 1961 World Series against the New York Yankees (at Crosley Field) and two in the 1970 World Series against the Baltimore Orioles.